lsst-dm/dm_dev_guide/install.rst

 Install Packages
 ----------------

-Finally, build/install any other components of the LSST Stack that are relevant for your work.
+Finally, build/install any other components of the LSST Science Pipelines that are relevant for your work.
-Many users will want to make use of the pipelines or applications code.
 A simple way to ensure that you have a fairly complete set of packages for this need is to install ``lsst_apps``.
 The dependency tree for ``lsst_apps`` ensures that many other packages (about 70, including e.g., ``pipe_tasks``) are also installed.